JetBlue: 2000s

 JetBlue was one of only a few U.S. airlines that made a profit during the sharp downturn in airline travel following the September 11 attacks.
 The company's planned initial public offering was put on hold due to the attacks and subsequent downturn.
-The IPO took place in April 2002.
+The IPO took place in April 2002, raising $260 million at its NASDAQ debut.

-The airline sector responded to JetBlue and Southwest's market presence by starting mini-rival carriers: Delta Air Lines started Song and United Airlines launched another rival called Ted.
-Song has since been disbanded and was reabsorbed by Delta Air Lines and Ted reabsorbed by United.
+The airline sector responded to JetBlue and Southwest's market presence by starting mini-rival carriers: Delta Air Lines started Song, and United Airlines launched another rival called Ted.
+Song has since been disbanded and was reabsorbed by Delta and Ted reabsorbed by United.

 In October 2005, JetBlue's quarterly profit had plunged from US$8.1 million to $2.7 million largely due to rising fuel costs.
 Operational issues, fuel prices, and low fares, JetBlue's hallmark, were bringing its financial performance down.
 In addition, with higher costs related to the airline's numerous amenities, JetBlue was becoming less competitive.

 For many years, analysts had predicted that JetBlue's growth rate would become unsustainable.
 Despite this, the airline continued to add planes and routes to the fleet at a brisk pace.
-In addition in 2006, the IAM (International Association of Machinists) attempted to unionize JetBlue's "ramp service workers", in a move that was described by JetBlue's COO Dave Barger as "pretty hypocritical", as the IAM opposed JetBlue's creation when it was founded as New Air in 1998.
+In addition in 2006, the IAM (International Association of Machinists) attempted to unionize JetBlue's ramp service workers, in a move that was described by JetBlue's COO Dave Barger as "pretty hypocritical", as the IAM opposed JetBlue's creation when it was founded as New Air in 1998.
 The union organizing petition was dismissed by the National Mediation Board because fewer than 35 percent of eligible employees supported an election.

 JetBlue experienced its first-ever quarterly loss during the fourth quarter of 2005 when the airline lost $42.4 million, enough to make them unprofitable for the entire year of 2005.
 The loss was the airline's first since going public in 2002.
 In addition to that, JetBlue forecasted a loss for 2006, citing high fuel prices, operating inefficiency, and fleet costs.
 During the first quarter report, CEO David Neeleman, President Dave Barger, and then-CFO John Owen released JetBlue's "Return to Profitability" ("RTP") plan, stating in detail how they would curtail costs and improve revenue to regain profitability.
 The plan called for $50 million in annual cost cuts and a push to boost revenue by $30 million.
-In October 2006, JetBlue announced a net loss of $500,000 for Quarter 3, and a plan to regain that loss by deferring some of their E190 deliveries and by selling five of their A320s.
+In October 2006, JetBlue announced a net loss of $500,000 for the third quarter, and a plan to regain that loss by deferring some of their E190 deliveries and by selling five of their A320s.